alrawas/alrawasabedcom-sveltekit-blog/src/lib/posts/how-to-tweepy-tweet.md

 ---
-title: "How to post your first tweet programmatically using tweepy"
+title: "How To Post My First Tweet Programmatically Using Tweepy"
-date: "2022-04-08"
+date: "2022-04-10"
-updated: "2022-04-08"
+updated: "2022-04-10"
 categories:
   - "Twitter"
 coverImage: "/images/How-to-post-my-first-tweet-programmatically-using-tweepy.jpg"
 coverWidth: 3
 coverHeight: 2
-excerpt: This post demonstrates how to start tweeting programmatically in python using tweepy
+excerpt: This post demonstrates how to start tweeting programmatically in python using Tweepy Python library.
 ---

 <script>
   import Callout from '$lib/components/Callout.svelte';
 </script>
 ## Introduction
-This blog post shows how to use tweepy to post your first tweet programmatically.
+This blog post shows how to use [Tweepy](https://www.Tweepy.org/) to post your first tweet programmatically.

 Covered in this blog post: How to create a Twitter App.
-How to collect the relevant credentials needed by tweepy, from your Twitter Developer Dashboard.
-How to use them with tweepy, with the code snippet available.
+How to collect the relevant credentials needed by Tweepy from your Twitter Developer Dashboard.
+How to use them with Tweepy to post your first tweet with Python code.
+Code snippet available.

 Note that you should use this snippet only for testing and never upload your credentials publicly online.